-A Zone-based firewall is an advanced method of stateful firewall.
-In stateful firewall, a stateful database is maintained in which source IP address, destination IP address, source Port number, destination port number is recorded.
+A Zone-based firewall is an advanced method of the stateful firewall.
+In a stateful firewall, a stateful database is maintained in which source IP address, destination IP address, source port number, destination port number is recorded.
 Due to this, only the replies are allowed i.e if the traffic is Generated from inside the network then only the replies (of inside network traffic) coming from outside the network is allowed.

 Cisco IOS router can be made firewall through two methods:

 - By using CBAC: create an access-list and apply it to the interfaces keeping in mind what traffic should be allowed or denied and in what direction.
 This has an extra overhead for the administrator.

 1. Zone – A zone is a logical area in which the devices having the same trust levels reside.
 After creating a zone, an interface is assigned to a zone.
 By default, traffic is not allowed from one zone to another.

 For example, first, we create a zone called inside then if the router interface fa0/0 resides on the most trusted network which we name as inside, then fa0/0 is assigned to the inside zone.